Hibi: incense matches made in Japan

 A collaboration between two traditions

-It is easy to fall in love with Hibi incense: its unique design and high-quality scents make it an extremely successful product.
+It's easy to fall in love with Hibi incense: its unique design and high-quality scents make it an extremely successful product.
 However, we wondered: "Why a matchstick?"
 Beyond the playful aspect, was there a practical reason for this concept?

 Hibi was born in 2011, when two respected Japanese manufacturers from Kiyogo Prefecture (think in terms of province) met and had the idea to collaborate.
 They designed a useful product that would highlight their respective professions.